BREAKING NEWS:

 What is antisemitism?

 The International Holocaust Remembrance Alliance (IHRA) defines antisemitism as, “a certain perception of Jews, which may be expressed as hatred toward Jews.
 Rhetorical and physical manifestations of antisemitism are directed toward Jewish or non-Jewish individuals and/or their property, toward Jewish community institutions and religious facilities.”
 The IHRA Definition, along with its 11 clarifying examples, is a definitional tool to identify both classic and contemporary manifestations of antisemitism.
-It has been adopted by thousands of organizations and universities across the country but Northwestern University still refuses to accept this definition.

-February 4, 2025 Update
+September 4, 2025 Update:

 FOR IMMEDIATE RELEASE